AGhoudi/next/README.md

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) -
+You can check out [the Next.js GitHub repository]

 ## Deploy on Vercel